All Episodes

 This is a great honor to sign this.

-And he issued the pardons on the eve of the annual March for Life on DC, a massive anti-abortion protest that will take place in Washington to mark the Supreme Court's Roe v.
+And he issued the pardons on the eve of the annual March for Life on D.C., a massive anti-abortion protest that will take place in Washington to mark the Supreme Court's Roe v.

-Wade decision in 1973 back to California for a minute.
+Back to California for a minute.

-Um we still have fires as of today going on in multiple areas in Southern California.
+We still have fires as of today going on in multiple areas in Southern California.

-You know, you have the Hughes fire off the Topia Canyon Road, which is ongoing, and you have other firefighters working to prevent the the spread of that fire.
+You know, you have the Hughes fire off the Topeya Canyon Road, which is ongoing.

-But but they've they're not practicing basic fire management.
+But they're not practicing basic fire management.

 This is insane.

-And I read this article today was in Politico, Hardly a conservative publication that Gavin Newsom has now said, you know, he's yet to hear from Donald Trump.
+It was in Politico, hardly a conservative publication, that Gavin Newsom has now said he's yet to hear from Donald Trump.

 And whether he's invited or not, Newsom confirmed he's planning to show up at the airport for a customary greeting.